 Losing weight is not a natural part of getting older and undernutrition can lead to illness.
 If you, or someone you are caring for, is losing weight and you are concerned, you should speak to your GP.
 Your local pharmacist may also be able to give you some advice.

 BAPEN have developed a simple online self-screening tool you can use along with advice to follow if you are at risk of becoming malnourished.
-They also have information and advice about nutrition including a printable advice sheet with simple tips on how to get the most nutrition from the food you are eating.

 If you are finding it difficult to cook for yourself or to shop, see our section on Meals deliveries.